tokenizedev/TKNZWeb1/README.md

 - [ ] Enhanced AI “Memier” modes and custom templates
 - [ ] Community-driven plugin system
 - [ ] i18n support for global audiences

+## Code of Conduct

+Please note that this project is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its guidelines.

 ## Contributing
 We welcome all brave souls and creative coders to join our quest!